ahmedtalaat-dev/frontend-api-hub/README.md

 ## 📌 Project Goal

-This project is designed to help Front-End developers move from:

-**Static UI ❌ → Real Applications ✅**
+This project helps Front-End developers transition from building static UI designs to creating real-world, dynamic applications powered by APIs.

 Instead of building only UI screens, this repo helps developers practice using real APIs to build dynamic, production-like applications.